CaptKirk978/Crime-Dashboard/README.md

 # **Indiana Crime Data Dashboard**

 This project is an R Shiny web application designed to visualize "incident" data across Marion County, Indiana.
 It features an interactive map and general statistics on the date range selected.
 The application also features a user interface for scraping new incident data from <https://cityprotect.com> using a modified API to capture the entire county.
+Scraping of data is necessary to get latitude and longitude data associated with each incident.

 ## **Installation** {#installation}